Mohamed-Sabiyathulla/ARCO-Documents/f-Employee Retirement.md

 - ### **Arco Clearance:**

-  - In this stage, Waiting For ARCO clearance for Retirement, once the ARCO clearance is completed then it will send for Waiting for travel stage.
+    - In This stage, waiting to get **ARCO Clearance** on Final Settlement, Once ARCO complete the Clearance on Settlement, then it will moved to Required stage.

+      - In **ARCO Clearance**, Waiting to complete the process in **Finance Department** Approval, If The Finance Depart complete the process, then it will move to **Waiting for Travel** stage

-  -  In Case and Task Management, Retirement Process will move to Approved for Payment stage, User will Approve from Finance Department, Once Approved in Finance Department, it will moved to Visa Issuance Stage in Case and Task Management.
+    -  **In Case and Task Management**, Retirement Request will move to **"Approved for Payment"** stage.

+       -  Once User Approved from Finance Department, Then it will moved to **Visa Issuance** in Case and Task Management.

-   - ARCO Clearance is optional for employee, it will process only who requested the Clearance for settlement in Case and task management.
-Otherwise this clearance stage will be skipped and moved completed stage.
+    - ARCO Clearance is **Optional** for Employee, it will process who requested the Clearance for settlement in Case and Task Management.

+    - Otherwise This Clearance stage will be **Skipped** and moved completed stage.

+    - **User can move the request to required stage,**

        - *In the Action field is Following to,*